UniversalDependencies/UD_Greek-GUD/README.md

 # Summary

 GUD is a resource for EL manually annotated for morphology and syntax.
-It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre).
+It is an ongoing project led by Stella Markantonatou Stavros Bompolas, and Vivian Stamou (hereinafter: the GUD team), researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre).

 # Introduction